kafkesc/ksunami/README.md

 **Yes!** It's possible to define additional variations, by picking new `P1` and `P2` points, and adding those to a new value in the `Transition enum`.
 PRs welcome.

-## Usage
+## Configuration in depth

-To begin, start with `ksunami -h` or `ksunami --help` for the short and long versions of the usage instructions.
-_Go ahead, I'll wait!_.
+To begin, start by giving the [usage](#usage) section a look.
+If that is not enough, in this section we go more in depth into the most important configuration aspect of Ksunami.

 ### Configuring the Producer